What’s a Mission Statement?

 It defines God’s purpose.
 Let’s see how that works exactly.
 We function very much like a super-organism.
 Within this organization we should treat the other members the exact same way we would like to be treated -or- not treat others in the organization in a way we would dislike for ourselves.
 A simple little rule that will adapt to the entire super-organization.
 What happens when we have a disruptor an individual taking advantage, abusing the cohesion of the group.
 Through history a thing called ostracism was created a way to “vote” out the disruptor.
 We eliminate the “cancer cell” from the organism.

 Our purpose then is to adapt a cooperative attitude that supports the congruent functioning of the entire group.
-The closer to 100% the individuals operate the more productive the entire group.
+Furthermore the closer to 100% the individuals operate the more productive the entire group.
 A rising tide raises all boats… And the thing is we, as individuals, can operate at a rate very near 100% because it is our best course of action.
 That route brings the most harmony to our individual lives.
 It keeps us tuned to Laws of Attraction and Abundance.
 Not connecting within the group brings disharmony to self and disrupts or impedes personal growth.

 God’s Mission Statement: Direction